 The print list() function doesn't return any value - its results are visible on the screen.
 It takes only one argument, and it is the list pointer.
 In the 3rd line the function checks if the pointer passed by the function's parameter is not empty.
 If the condition is satisfied then the function prints the value of the data field of the element of the list which address is passed by the parameter and invokes itself recursively taking as an argument the address stored in the next field of the currently accessed element of the list.
-If the address in not NULL then another element of the list exists for which the next instance of the function will repeat performing the statements in the 4th and 5th lines.
-Otherwise the next recursive invocation of the function will move the cursor to the next line on screen, using the puts() function, and terminate.
-In that case also the previous recursive invocation of the print list() function will terminate.
+If the address in not NULL then another element of the list exists for which the next instance of the function will perform the statements in the 4th and 5th lines.
+Otherwise the next recursive invocation of the function will move the cursor to the next line on the screen, using the puts() function, and exit.
+In that case also the previous recursive invocations of the print list() function will exit.

-Operation of Printing the List in Reversed Order The print\list\inversely() Function
+Operation of Printing the List in Reversed Order The print_list_inversely() Function

-It occurs that a small modification of the print\list() function makes it possible to perform an operation which was very hard to do in the iterative version - printing the values of the elements of the list in the reversed order.
-It suffice to swap the statements in the 3rd and 4th lines, so as the value of the element is printed after the return from the recursive invocation.
+It occurs that a small modification of the print_list() function makes it possible to perform an operation which was very hard to do in the iterative version - printing the values of the elements of the list in the reversed order.
+It suffice to swap the statements in the 3rd and 4th lines, so that the value of the element is printed after the function returns from the recursive invocation.
 This version of the print list() function is not calling the puts() function.
 The latter should be called after the value of the first element is displayed on the screen and it is difficult to detect.
-The cursor can be moved to the next line on the screen after the function terminates.
-The next slide contains the definition of the print\list\inversely() which contains the described changes.
+The cursor can be moved to the next line on the screen after the function exits.
+The next slide contains the definition of the print_list_inversely() function which contains the described changes.

-Operation of Printing the List in Reversed Order The print\list\inversely() Function
+Operation of Printing the List in Reversed Order The print_list_inversely() Function